arnefmeyer/mousecam/README.md

 - 04/11/18: This page is now also organized in a [website format](https://arnefmeyer.github.io/mousecam).
 - 07/11/18: Added websites with step-by-step building instructions
+- 28/11/18: The project is now on [open-ephys.org](http://www.open-ephys.org/mousecam/)

 ## Step-by-step building instructions